pydanny/pydanny-event-notes/PyconAU2011/web_micro_framework_battle.rst

 itty
 -----

-* Very similiar to bottle
+* Very similar to bottle
 * more explicit
 * By Daniel Lindsley methinks
 * much smaller docs